hadley/recipes/recipes/main-beef/slow-cooker-brisket.md

----
-name: Slow cooker brisket
+# Slow cooker brisket
-source: Adapted from somewhere on the internet
+From: Adapted from somewhere on the internet
----

 * 2.5 lb brisket
 * salt and pepper